kirillzyusko/react-native-bundle-splitter/docs/docs/fundamentals/enabling-ram-bundle.md

  ../node_modules/react-native/scripts/react-native-xcode.sh
 ```

+### macOS

+Enabling `RAM Bundles` on macOS should be done exactly in the same way as for `iOS`

+Just open macOS specific project and repeat the same steps.

+### web

+No extra steps for `web` as there is no such term as "RAM bundles".
+Webpack itself will be able to split your JS bundle into small parts and will load them as soon as they are needed.

 ## Summary

 Basically you have completed native set up and now you are ready for using this library!